 In contrast to homeowners, condo owners do not own the building they live in.
 Instead, they only own a unit within a larger building.
-Usually, that building is managed by the condo association or condo board who has their own insurance to cover commonly owned property, the building structure, and liability issues.
+Usually, that building is managed by the condo association or condo board who has its own insurance to cover commonly owned property, the building structure, and liability issues.

 However, that insurance does not cover the condo owners’ things, which is why condominium or co-op owners need insurance designed specifically for them.

 As a rule, condo insurance applies only to the items inside your condominium, as well as some liabilities.
 These include:

 There are two separate types of personal property coverage to consider: actual cash value and replacement cost.

 Although most condo insurance policies offer an extensive and comprehensive range of coverages, they do not cover everything.
 The following items are either not covered at all or require a specific policy:

 Floods and earthquakes typically have their own separate insurance policy.
 Flood insurance policies are issued through the National Flood Insurance Program for the most part.
 Flood insurance is often required as a mortgage loan requirement.